 Along with Sharpeville, Langa Township achieved prominence on 21 March 1960.
 On this day the police opened fire on protesters who were marching in opposition to the Pass Laws, which had for many years controlled and limited the movements of all non-Europeans.
 At Sharpeville 69 people died, and a further 7 at Langa.
 (Apartheid sign.)

 Today Langa Township has one of the highest levels of HIV/AIDS in South Africa.
 Currently, 40 burials take place each weekend - Saturday is the traditional day for burials.
 This represents a death rate of around 2000 persons per year, up from an estimated 306 in 1999-2000 and 117 in 1996.
 It was hoped that Western Cape would escape the worst of the pandemic (here HIV prevalence rates in 2001 were 7% compared with KwaZulu-Natal’s 32.5%); however, recent figures for burials would suggest otherwise.

 Ideas for further exploration:

-- Imagine it is possible for you to ask this resident of Langa Township some questions about himself.
-What would you like to ask him and what do you think his answers might be?
+- Imagine it is possible for you to ask this resident of Langa Township some questions about herself.
+What would you like to ask her and what do you think her answers might be?

 - What items of daily life that you might find in a typical UK household are visible in this photograph?